Skip advert

 “Audi has a good reputation for crash safety, and the Q6 e-tron is loaded with standard kit”

-Audi has a solid reputation for safety, frequently gaining five-star crash-test results from independent body Euro NCAP.
-It’s too early to tell how safe or reliable the Q6 e-tron will be, however, given that it’s only just gone on sale.
+Audi has a solid reputation for safety, frequently gaining five-star crash-test results from independent body Euro NCAP, and the Q6 e-tron is no exception with a top safety rating.
+It’s too early to tell how reliable the Q6 e-tron will be, however, given that it’s only just gone on sale.

 How safe is the Audi Q6 e-tron?

-Without an official safety rating until it has been thoroughly tested, we’ll have to rely on Audi’s past form and the fact the Q6 e-tron comes loaded with all the latest safety features.
-In fact, Audi claims this car takes “road safety to a new level”, thanks to innovations like its second-generation OLED rear lights and ‘Car-to-X’ communication.
+The Q6 e-tron comes loaded with all the latest safety features; in fact, Audi claims this car takes “road safety to a new level”, thanks to innovations like its second-generation OLED rear lights and ‘Car-to-X’ communication.
 In some situations, the rear lights can even display warning symbols to help alert following traffic to an accident or breakdown ahead.

 What are the Audi Q6 e-tron service intervals?